Join or Sign In

 Hulu + Live TV

-The extras offered by both Hulu and fuboTV let you customize your experience.
+The extras offered by both Hulu + Live TV and fuboTV let you customize your experience.
 More storage, additional channels, and added screens all make a streaming plan feel like it was made for you.
-Keep in mind when comparing Hulu vs. fubo that the cost of extras adds up -- so much so that you may end up paying as much as you did with a cable provider if you go on an add-on spree.
+Keep in mind, when comparing Hulu + Live TV vs. fuboTV that the cost of extras adds up, however, so much so that you may end up paying as much as you did with a cable provider.

 Hulu + Live TV

-One major issue with fuboTV is that the DVR storage is communal.
+One major issue with fuboTV is that its 1,000 hours of DVR storage are shared.
 So if you have six unique profiles, they all share the same recording space.
 This allows one user to hog available storage.
-While you can watch your favorite shows on-demand, the service doesn't have any original content that you can't find on other platforms.
+Plus, while you can watch your favorite shows on-demand, the service doesn't have any originals that you can't find on other platforms like Hulu + Live TV.

-fuboTV vs. Hulu Live.
-Who wins?
-People who want original content combined with live television will gravitate toward Hulu + Live TV.
-Users who want tons of channels and can't stop recording all the content under the sun may love fuboTV.
-Hulu is best for its on-demand catalog, and fuboTV shines with its number of live TV channels.
+Hulu + Live TV vs. fuboTV: Who wins?
+People who want originals combined with live television will gravitate toward Hulu + Live TV, while viewers who want tons of channels and loads of sports programming may love fuboTV.
+Ultimately, Hulu is best for its on-demand catalog, and fuboTV shines with its number of live TV channels.